-Affordable course content describes any free, low-cost, or openly licensed educational resources that can serve as alternatives to high-cost resources.
+Affordable course content describes any educational resources that are free to access, low-cost, or openly licensed.
 Affordable course content can include syllabi, course modules, textbooks, videos, tests, journal articles, assessment tools, and any other materials used to support learning.
-Zero Textbook Cost is commonly used to refer to the subset of affordable course materials which are freely available to students.
+Zero Textbook Cost is commonly used to refer to the subset of affordable course materials that are freely available to students.

 Most affordable course content still retains traditional copyright licensing, including restrictions on how a resource can be used or shared.
 The exception is open educational resources, which are free of cost and most copyright restrictions, allowing them to be freely used, edited, stored, and distributed.

 Adopt open course content.
 Start by reviewing this VCU Libraries' guide, which includes a page of top repositories to search:

 Search the libraries' collections for any books you assign, as they might be available as ebooks.
 Start by reviewing this VCU Libraries' guide, which includes information on which ebooks should be used as course content and what to do if your text isn't available as an ebook:

 Consider other items in the libraries' collections.
 Our databases and digital collections contain ebooks, online video, images, data, articles, and more.
 Perhaps you'd like to assign primary resources: check out our digital collections.
 Maybe you require students to watch a video: check out our streaming media options.
 Start by reviewing this VCU Libraries' guide, which includes information on how to request videos and insight into our other collections which can be used as course content:

 Place copies of your course materials in VCU Libraries' course reserves for students who may be unable to purchase them.
 Start with this guide to learn the types of materials we accept and the process for submitting textbooks: